pgollakota/zosimus/README.rst

 Zosimus is a Django project that lets you introspect a database and plot the charts.

-.. warning: This project is not production ready!!!
+.. warning:: This project is not production ready!!!
 Use at your own risk.

 What's the catch?
 =================